What if it’s not ordination?

 He did not say "You shall not be tempest-tossed, you shall not be work-weary, you shall not be discomforted".
 But he did say "You shall not be overcome"Julian of Norwich, 1373

 God is calling you – the only question is to what?
-If it is not to ordination, maybe you should explore other forms of ministry (either accredited or less formal) in the Methodist Church - for instance, as a Lay Pastor or a Pioneer or a Children’s Worker or a Local Preacher or a Worship Leader or an Evangelist or a Chaplain or a Church Steward.
+If it is not to ordination, maybe you should explore other forms of ministry (either accredited or less formal) in the Methodist Church - for instance, as a Local Lay Pastor or a Pioneer or a Children, Youth or Families Worker or a Local Preacher or a Worship Leader or an Evangelist or a Chaplain or a Church Steward or a Circuit Steward.

 Every Christian has a special calling from God – why not join us in the adventure of finding out yours?